 Expect to see a similar offer for upgrading your payment schedule to annual billing in exchange for 1 month of free service, so if you’re committed to Flywheel and can spring for the one-time payment, you’ll get a better overall deal.

-Before I switched to hosting this blog on Kinsta last year, I was a happy WP Engine customer for several years.
+Before I switched to hosting this blog on Kinsta last year, I was a happy WP Engine customer for several years (steadily climbing up their monthly hosting plans).

 That being said, WP Engine has a staggering 120,000 customers for their managed WordPress hosting services, including companies like Jobvite, Under Armour, Thomson Reuters and many more.